 A physical examination form must be submitted within 30 days of entering Manchester Regional High School.
 If proof of the exam is not presented, the student may not be allowed in school until the physical exam is received.
 The exam for 10th grade students is recommended once during their high school years.GENERAL SCHOOL RECOMMENDATIONS

 Please do not send your child to school with a fever.
-A student should be twenty-four hours fever free before returning to school.
+A student should be twenty-four hours fever free, without the use of medication, before returning to school.
 If the student is put on an antibiotic, please keep your child home for twenty-four hours.
-If your child has a contagious illness (for example, strep throat, pink eye, mono) please let me know as soon as possible.
+If your child has a contagious illness (for example, strep throat, pink eye, mono, flu) please let me know as soon as possible.

 Please contact me with any concerns or questions about the health of your student.
-INFLUENZA EDUCATIONAL CAMPAIGNS AND RESOURCES DON'T GET SIDELINED BY THE FLU
+DON'T GET SIDELINED BY THE FLU

 NASN's "Don't Get Sidelined by the Flu" program provides resources and tools to educate parents, faculty, and students about preventing and treating influenza.
 The materials are available in English and Spanish.